PeqNP/SimpleService/README.md

 The architecture of the library is designed for maximum testability, single responsibility, and re-usability.
 It doesn't make assumptions as to your app's architecture, and therefore, should be very easy to integrate into any app -- old or new.

-This simple app also shows you how to use dependency inversion.
-The `ViewController` defines a few `protocol`s which a provider must implement.

 ## TODO

 - I didn't finish the `Header`, `PathParameter`, `PostParameter` mapping logic.